geoanalytic/geoanalytic.github.io/working/2018-05-24-a-reference-server-for-geopaparazzi-cloud-profiles-part-3.md

 At the time, the server offered the minimum amount of functionality to support cloud profiles - namely storing and serving the various basemaps, forms, and other files to the app.
 Since then, we have added some useful capabilities that I hope others will find useful, including:

-## map and image views for uploaded tracks and notes
+## Map and image views for uploaded tracks and notes

 ![](../images/post7/trackview.png)